-We come now to our prayers of intercession for people nearby and far away Heavenly Father, although we have been blessed by living on this achingly beautiful planet, we grieve about the brokenness we see here and abroad, much of which is the result of human greed, spite, foolishness and indifference to our neighbours' needs.
-In response to your love for us, we want to play what part we can in making the world a better place, but we recognize that our own powers are limited and confess that often many complex issues threaten to overwhelm us.
-However, we are not afraid to ask you to reach out to inspire people with more ability, power and influence than we possess; people who can heal the suffering we see around us, for we know that to you all things are possible.
+God of creation, although you have granted us stewardship over this beautiful planet, we grieve about the brokenness we see here and abroad.
+Lord, we want to play what part we can in making the world a better place, but we recognize that our own powers are limited and confess that, at times, many complex situations fill us with grief that threatens to overwhelm us.
+However, we are not afraid to ask you to reach out to inspire people with greater ability, more power and influence than we possess, who can heal the suffering around us, for we know that to you all things are possible.
+Nevertheless, Lord, give us the courage to play what part we can by campaigning against both prejudice and injustice, by doing all we can to relieve poverty, by learning to use the earth's resources more carefully and by encouraging others to do so, too.